ossillate-inc/packj/README.md

 Packj has been developed by Cybersecurity researchers at [Ossillate Inc.](https://ossillate.com/team) and external collaborators to help developers mitigate risks of supply chain attacks when sourcing untrusted third-party open-source software dependencies.
 We thank our developers and collaborators.

-We welcome code contributions.
-Join our [discord community](https://discord.gg/8hx3yEtF) for discussion and feature requests.
+We welcome code contributions with open arms.
+Please join our [discord community](https://discord.gg/8hx3yEtF) for discussion and feature requests.

 # FAQ #